brandondube/prysm/README.md

 ## Heritage

-Organizations or projects using prysm:

 - prysm was used to perform phase retrieval used to focus Nav and Hazcam, enhanced engineering cameras used to operate the Mars2020 Perserverence rover.

-- prysm is used to build the official model of LOWFS, the Low Order Wavefront Sensing (and Control) system for the Roman coronoagraph instrument.
+- prysm is used to build the [official model of LOWFS](https://github.com/nasa-jpl/lowfssim), the Low Order Wavefront Sensing and Control system for the Roman coronoagraph instrument.
 In this application, it has been used to validate dynamics of a hardware testbed to 35 picometers, or 0.08% of the injected dynamics.
-The model runs at over 2kHz, faster than the real-time control system, at the same fidelity used to achieve 35 pm model agreement.
+The model runs at over 2kHz, faster than the real-time control system, at the same fidelity used to achieve 35 pm model agreement in hardware experiments.

 - prysm is used by several FFRDCs in the US, as well as their equivalent organizations abroad